gershnik/modern-uuid/README.md

 * ULID: Implements the canonical [spec](https://github.com/ulid/spec)
 * NanoID: Since there is no formal spec this library implements external textual format identical to the JavaScript library and generation algorithm fully equivalent to it.
 It also supports custom alphabets and sizes with the same semantics.
-  The rest of the implementation is done from first principles - not as a port of JavaScript library.
-In particular, NanoID objects are stored and manipulated in packed binary format like UUID and ULID rather than strings.
+  The implementation is done from first principles - it is not as a port of the JavaScript library.
+  * In particular, NanoID objects are internally stored and manipulated in packed binary format rather than strings resulting in much better memory efficiency
 * Self-contained with no dependencies beyond C++ standard library.
 * Works on Mac, Linux, Windows, BSD, Wasm, and even Illumos.
 Might even work on some embedded systems given a suitable compiler and a standard library support.